 Overall Rating 4.6/5

-The American Standard H2Option is a modern, high-efficiency toilet with a dual-flushing system.
+Overall, the American Standard H2Option is a modern, high-efficiency toilet with a dual-flushing system.
 Additionally, its EverClean surface and PowerWash rim ensure powerful cleaning of this toilet.
 Finally, this toilet is EPA WaterSense certified which makes you eligible for consumer rebates on your water bills.